Updated

 - industrial spills off-base.3

 The U.S. military had used TCE – which is a colorless and odorless liquid – as a cleaning solvent.
 From 1953 to 1987, Camp Lejeune’s Hadnot Point Water Treatment Plant had TCE levels of up to 1,400 parts per billion (ppb).
-According to the Environmental Protection Agency (EPA), drinking water should have no more than 5 ppb of TCE.
+According to the Environmental Protection Agency (EPA), drinking water should contain no more than 5 ppb of TCE.

 Meanwhile, ABC One-Hour Cleaners used PCE (a.k.a. tetrachloroethylene) – which is a colorless liquid with a slight odor – as a commercial fabric solvent.
 From 1953 to 1987, Camp Lejeune’s Tarawa Terrace Treatment Plant had PCE levels of up to 215 ppb.
-According to the EPA, drinking water should have no more than 5 ppb of PCE.
+According to the EPA, drinking water should contain no more than 5 ppb of PCE.

 6.1.
 How long did the military know about the contamination?